Waldameer & Water World: History

-The park operates two classic dark attractions: Whacky Shack (built in 1970), a two-story ride, and Pirate's Cove (built in 1972), a walk-through funhouse.
-Both were designed and built by dark ride specialist Bill Tracy and his company, Amusement Display Associates of Cape May, New Jersey.

-In 1987, Waldameer opened a water park named Water World, with two large water slides, an endless river, and a children's play area known as the Tad Pool.

-Waldameer sold its classic carousel at auction in 1988 for more than $1 million.
-A 10-foot giraffe and a jumping horse from the classic carousel were reserved from the auction.
-Most of the auction's proceeds were invested in Water World.
-Four water slides—a speed slide, a free fall slide, and one-man and two-man raft slides—were added in 1989, all built by Molded Fiber Glass Union City.
-The remaining funds from the auction were used to purchase a new carousel from Chance Rides with sixty operating horses, which also opened in 1989.
+In 1951, the Comet roller coaster opened, the first roller coaster to operate at the park since the closure of Ravine Flyer in 1938.
+Comet has since been designated a Coaster Classic by American Coaster Enthusiasts (ACE) for the preservation of its original and historic ride experience.

-From the 1960s to the 1990s, many rides were added.
+From the 1960s onward, many smaller rides were added.
 In 1962, a Flying Coaster ride unofficially known as "The Bump" opened, and it operated until 1994.
 In 1964, a Scrambler and a Tilt-A-Whirl were added.
-In 1973, the Paratrooper ride replaced the aging Aerial Swing ride, and in 1977 and 1978, the Spider ride and Sky Ride were added, respectively.
-The 1990s saw the additions of Sea Dragon, the Ferris Wheel, Wipeout, and Ali Baba.
-In 1996, to celebrate Waldameer's 100th operating season, the Ye Mill Chutes water ride—which had since been renamed to Mill Run—was removed, and replaced by Thunder River, a Hopkins Rides log flume.
+In 1973, a Paratrooper replaced the aging Aerial Swing, and in 1977 and 1978, the Spider ride and Sky Ride were added, respectively.
+Paul Nelson, a longtime park employee and family friend of the Moellers, took on ownership of the park following the deaths of Alex Moeller in 1965 and Moeller's wife in 1978.

+Waldameer operates two classic dark attractions: Whacky Shack (built in 1970), a two-story tracked ride, and Pirate's Cove (built in 1972), a walkthrough funhouse.
+Both were designed and built by dark ride specialist Bill Tracy and his company, Amusement Display Associates, of Cape May, New Jersey.

+In 1987, Waldameer opened a water park named Water World, with two large water slides (Lake Erie Dip and the first Presque Isle Plunge), a lazy river, and a children's splash play area (Tad Pool).
+In order to afford the expansion of Water World, Waldameer sold its 1905 carousel and its figures at auction in 1988 for more than $1 million.
+A 10-foot giraffe and a jumping horse from the classic carousel were reserved from the auction with plans to be used as decoration in the park.

+Most of the auction's proceeds were invested in Water World.
+Four water slides—a speed slide, a free-fall slide, and one-man and two-man raft slides (Raging River and Wild River)—were added in 1989, all assembled on-site by the local Molded Fiber Glass Union City company.
+The remaining funds from the auction were used to purchase a new carousel from Chance Rides with 60 operating horses, which also opened in 1989.